 Our E. coli lawyers have filed a lawsuit against The SoyNut Butter Company for a child whose kidneys failed after eating an I.M.
 Healthy SoyNut Butter product at a daycare.
 Our young client is one of at least 7 children who developed hemolytic uremic syndrome (HUS) renal damage after eating these products.
-To contact a lawyer about an E. coli lawsuit for your child, call 1-888-377-8900 (toll free) and ask to speak with Brendan Flaherty or Ryan Osterholm, the attorneys at our law firm who are representing our young client.
+To contact a lawyer about an E. coli lawsuit for your child, call 1-888-377-8900 (toll-free) and ask to speak with the E.coli attorneys at our law firm who are representing our young client.

 The Centers for Disease Control and Prevention (CDC) has updated its investigation into the E. coli O157:H7 outbreak linked to The SoyNut Butter Company’s recalled I.M.
 Healthy SoyNut Butter products.
 As of March 21, 2017, 23 people in 9 states are now sick with the outbreak strain of Shiga toxin-producing E. coli O157:H7 (STEC) bacteria.